+The schedule flows from and returns to prayerful centering worship.
 The program’s gently guided, experiential approach is uniquely attentive to the movements of the Holy within each participant.
-Program staff are always available for spiritual accompaniment.
+During longer retreats, participants may meet one-to-one with program staff for personal spiritual accompaniment.